MIRA: Medical Time Series Foundation Model for Real-World Health Data: Abstract

 \section{Abstract}

-A unified foundation model for medical time series---pretrained on open access and ethics board-approved medical corpora---offers the potential to reduce annotation burdens, minimize model customization, and enable robust transfer across clinical institutions, modalities, and tasks, particularly in data-scarce or privacy-constrained environments. \xc{However, existing generalist time series foundation models struggle to handle medical time series data due to their inherent challenges, including irregular intervals, heterogeneous sampling rates, and frequent missing values.} To address these challenges, we introduce \textbf{MIRA}, a \xc{unified} foundation model specifically designed for medical time series forecasting. \haoli{MIRA incorporates} a \textit{Continuous-Time Rotary Positional Encoding} that enables fine-grained modeling of variable time intervals, \haoli{a \textit{frequency-specific mixture-of-experts layer} that routes computation across latent frequency regimes to further promote temporal specialization, and a \textit{Continuous Dynamics Extrapolation Block} based on Neural ODE that} \xc{models the continuous trajectory of latent states, enabling accurate forecasting at arbitrary target timestamps.} \haoli{Pretrained on a large-scale and diverse medical corpus comprising over 454 billion time points collect from publicly available datasets, MIRA achieves reductions in forecasting errors by an average of 10\% and 7\% in out-of-distribution and in-distribution scenarios, respectively, when compared to other zero-shot and fine-tuned baselines.} \xc{We also} introduce a comprehensive benchmark spanning multiple downstream clinical tasks, establishing a foundation for future research in medical time series modeling.
+A foundation model for medical time series, pretrained on ethically approved clinical datasets, can substantially reduce annotation burdens, minimize the need for task-specific tuning, and promote reliable transferability across healthcare institutions, data modalities, and clinical tasks, especially in data-scarce or privacy-sensitive environments. \xc{However, existing generalist time series foundation models struggle to handle medical time series data due to their inherent challenges, including irregular intervals, heterogeneous sampling rates, and frequent missing values.} To address these challenges, we introduce \textbf{MIRA}, a \xc{unified} foundation model specifically designed for medical time series forecasting. \haoli{MIRA incorporates} a \textit{Continuous-Time Rotary Positional Encoding} that enables fine-grained modeling of variable time intervals, \haoli{a \textit{frequency-specific mixture-of-experts layer} that routes computation across latent frequency regimes to further promote temporal specialization, and a \textit{Continuous Dynamics Extrapolation Block} based on Neural ODE that} \xc{models the continuous trajectory of latent states, enabling accurate forecasting at arbitrary target timestamps.} \haoli{Pretrained on a large-scale and diverse medical corpus comprising over 454 billion time points collect from publicly available datasets, MIRA achieves reductions in forecasting errors by an average of 8\% and 6\% in out-of-distribution and in-distribution scenarios, respectively, when compared to other zero-shot and fine-tuned baselines.} \xc{We also} introduce a comprehensive benchmark spanning multiple downstream clinical tasks, establishing a foundation for future research in medical time series modeling.
+Our code is available at \href{https://github.com/microsoft/MIRA}{\texttt{Microsoft/MIRA}}.